Kingdom of Assin

 Assin or Asen, was an Akan kingdom in what is now central Ghana.
-It rose to prominence in the sixteenth and seventeenth centuries as the heart of the inland Akani mercantile organization, controlling major caravan routes between the Gold Coast ports and the auriferous valleys of the Pra and Ofin basins.
-Known to Europeans as "Acanes Pequenos", "Acanes Petite", "Little Akani," Assin was one of the best-documented Akan states before its conquest by Denkyira in 1698.
+It rose during the sixteenth and seventeenth centuries as the heart of the inland Akani mercantile organization, controlling major caravan routes between the Gold Coast ports and the auriferous regions in the Pra and Ofin basins.
+It was known to Europeans as "Acanes Pequenos", "Acanes Petite", "Little Akani," before its conquest by Denkyira in 1698.

 History

 Origins

 Traditions trace the Assin to the Adanse–Amansie region, regarded in Akan cosmogony as the ancestral homeland of many Twi-speaking peoples.
-Adanse was considered the first of the five principal Akan states—Adanse, Akyem Abuakwa, Assin, Denkyira, and Asante—known collectively as the *Akanman Piesie Num* (“the first five Akan states”).
-Several ruling clans of Assin recall origins in Adanse territory: the Asona of Apemanim, the Afutuakwa of Fosu, and the Aboabo of Assin Nyankomase all trace their homes to the stretch of land between the Pra River and the Kusa range, while the Atandasu division identifies Nimiaso and Apagya as their original sites.
+Adanse was considered the first of the five principal Akan states, Adanse, Akyem Abuakwa, Assin, Denkyira, and Asante, known collectively as the Akanman Piesie Num ("the first five Akan states").
+Several ruling clans of Assin trace their origins in Adanse territory: the Asona of Apemanim, the Afutuakwa of Fosu, and the Aboabo of Assin Nyankomase all trace their homes to the stretch of land between the Pra River and the Kusa range, while the Atandasu division identifies Nimiaso and Apagya as their original sites.